ion-concepts/DiRT/doc/DRaT.md

 ![time_error](./time_error.svg)

+##### UNDERFLOW

+The UNDERFLOW error is issued when a burst is in progress and the ingress to the Flow sink is unable to sustain the egress sample stream.

 ### Source Flow Control

 At a H/W level there is extensive use of streaming point-to-point links within DiRT that use low level H/W to ready-valid handshake at each hop.
 However individual dataflows also require end-to-end flow control.
 The need for end-to-end flow control is driven by two main factors: